 COURSE(S) Credits

 English (English 9, 10, 11, 12) 20

-Social Studies (World History, US I, US in the Mod.
-World, Govt.)
-20
+Social Studies 20

-Science (Physics) 15
+Science (Physics - required for all students) 15

 Mathematics 15

-Foreign Language 10
+World Language 10

 Applied Arts 10

 Fine Arts 10

 Physical Education 10-15

 Health 5

 Required Credits: 120

 Electives 30

 TOTAL CREDITS TO GRADUATE: 150

-^{}Beginning with the Class of 2024, all students will be required to take Govt. or a Social Studies elective.
+\Beginning with the Class of 2024, all students will be required to take World History, US I, US in the Modern World (or AP US History), and a Social Studies elective.

-^{}As of the 2012-13 school year, all students must take PE every year 9-12.
+\\All students must take PE every year 9-12.
 Students will earn 10-15 credits dependent upon their academic program.

-^{}A student in Grade 11 or Grade 12 who needs to explore an alternative Physical Education course due to unique scheduling issues must meet with his/her Counselor to review options.
+\\\A student in Grade 11 or Grade 12 who needs to explore an alternative Physical Education course due to unique scheduling issues must meet with his/her Counselor to review options.
 The need for this option could be necessitated by either vocational or academic requirements.
 Approval from the Director of School Counseling and Principal is required.